-Some examples of such applications include private networks, which are localized wireless networks dedicated to specific purposes, offering several notable advantages such as complete network control, predictable \ac{QoS}, low latency for critical operations, guaranteed coverage, and advanced security \cite{GSMAPRIVATENET}.
-The primary users of these networks span a wide range of sectors, including factories, warehouses, ports, hospitals, mines, airports, and campuses.
-There are numerous real-world implementations of private networks relevant to the topics considered \cite{PRIVATE5GCONCEPTSARCH}.
+Representative examples of this category include private networks, which are localized wireless systems dedicated to specific use cases.
+These networks offer several advantages, such as full control over network resources, predictable \ac{QoS}, low latency for mission-critical operations, guaranteed coverage, and enhanced security \cite{GSMAPRIVATENET}.
+Their adoption spans a wide range of sectors, including factories, warehouses, ports, hospitals, mines, airports, and university campuses.
+Numerous real-world implementations of private networks highlight their growing relevance in addressing the demands of privacy- and latency-sensitive applications \cite{PRIVATE5GCONCEPTSARCH}.

-Private networks can be independent from \ac{PLMN}, allowing for the possibility of standalone private networks that do not require PLMN access.
-In such cases, the BS databases, and both control and user planes are exclusively managed within the private domain.
-Other variations may share some aspects of control with the PLMN \cite{GSMAPRIVATENET}.
+Private networks can operate independently of a \ac{PLMN}, enabling fully standalone deployments that do not require access to a public mobile network.
+In such cases, the base station databases, along with the control and user planes, are managed entirely within the private domain.
+Alternative configurations may integrate certain control functions with the PLMN \cite{GSMAPRIVATENET}.

-Both LTE and 5G private network solutions are currently available from many vendors and have seen widespread deployment.
-Additionally, there exist private networks that utilize Wi-Fi technology, typically selected in scenarios where connection reliability and security demands are less stringent \cite{ATNTSTRATEGICPRIVATE}.
+Numerous vendors currently offer both LTE and 5G-based private network solutions and have already seen widespread adoption.
+In addition, private networks may also rely on Wi-Fi technology, which is typically chosen for scenarios where requirements for connection reliability and security are less stringent \cite{ATNTSTRATEGICPRIVATE}.

+{\textbf{\underline{In conclusion}}, private networks represent a highly promising and practical solution for many enterprises.
+Vendors and technologies, including Wi-Fi and cellular systems, compete in this space, and the choice between them depends on multiple factors such as cost, coverage requirements, latency constraints, and security needs.}

-\subsubsection{Massive connectivity applications}
+\subsection{Massive connectivity applications}

-This type of application might be addressed by IoT—an emergent technology developed to manage various aspects of future life, including industry, smart cities, agriculture, healthcare, energy, waste management, and transportation \cite{IOTOPPORTISSUECHALL, IOTRECENTSURVEY}.
+This category is primarily addressed by IoT, an emerging technology designed to support a wide range of future applications in domains such as industry, smart cities, agriculture, healthcare, energy, waste management, and transportation \cite{IOTOPPORTISSUECHALL, IOTRECENTSURVEY}.